gSchool/mcsp-unit-oop/01-oop/01-introduction.md

 All we did between these two code snippets is moved the behaviors (functions) into the objects as methods.
 At first glance, this may seem like a superficial change, but let's think about the consequences of this change, not only in the code itself, but also in how we model problems and design solutions.

-_Slides on this keyword: https://docs.google.com/presentation/d/1BpGK7MzqYqv2e-29NducThKMsQNuf85yg9axy9Nt4u4/present?slide=id.g962c2c0806_0_48_

 The first thing you may notice is that, in the oop example, the methods take no parameters.
 The reason for this is that since they are contained in an object, we can access and modify the encapsulated state (i.e. properties) through the `this` keyword.
 We'll go more in depth as to how `this` works, but for now, think of it as an implicit parameter which is passed to object methods which refers to the object in which those methods are defined.
 The way `this` gets set is by looking at whatever comes before the dot when invoking the method.
 In this case, both `getStarPowerUp` and `takeDamage` are invoked on the `player` object, so that is what `this` will refer to inside those methods.

 So, that covers the ramifications to our code, but what difference does it make when designing software?
 Well, in the procedural example, our program is a collection of global data and various functions for operating on that data.
 It's up to the programmer to connect the two.
 In the oop example, we have an entity which contains data and methods for _updating itself_.
-In oop, you are thinking about entities interacting with one another by passing messages<sup id="2">[2](#f2)</sup> to one another (e.g. calling methods) rather than various functions transforming global state.
+In oop, you are thinking about entities interacting with one another by passing messages to one another (e.g. calling methods) rather than various functions transforming global state.

 In reality, most programs written in an oop style still make use of procedural programming in some parts.
 It doesn't always make sense to make everything an object.
 Sometimes all you need is a general-purpose function which doesn't really fit into any particular type of entity or object.

 ## Brief History

-To better understand the motivation behind oop and the types of problems it was designed to solve, it's helpful to take a brief look at its history.
+To better understand the motivation behind oop and the types of problems OOP was designed to solve, it's helpful to take a brief look at its history.
 During the early 60's, programs were becoming more complex and interactive.
 They were being used for more than scientific and mathematical calculations.
 They needed to support the use of graphical user interfaces (GUIs).
 One of the first well-known programs to succeed in this area was called Sketchpad, written by Ivan Sutherland in 1963.
 Besides being a pioneer in human-computer interaction (HCI) and the ancestor of modern computer-aided design (CAD), Sketchpad was also one of the first programs ever written in an object-oriented style.
 This program allowed you to draw lines and curves and connect them in various ways.
 One of its most powerful features was the ability to clone these shapes and change their size and orientation.
 The drawings you cloned were called masters, and the cloned drawings were called occurances.
 This corresponds very well to the idea of classes and instances in modern object-oriented programming.
 Take a look at this short video demonstration of this concept [here](https://youtu.be/hB3jQKGrJo0?t=422).

-## Notes
+## Takeaways

+1. Object-Oriented Programming (OOP) is a programming paradigm where state and behavior is bundled together in an object.
+2. A programming paradigm is a language-agnostic style of programming.

 <sup id="f1">[1](#1)</sup>Depending on who you ask, encapsulation also includes the idea of separating the internals of an object from its external interface, but most people refer to that property as information hiding.